daily word - win win

 Add new comment

-daily word - peace beyond understanding
+daily word - life story

 Dale Cresap's picture